HefnaValravn/ubuntu_server/extra_exercises/explanation_ipv6.md

 Once this is done, I can safely add AAAA records to my zone file under "/var/lib/bind".

-- One for my address: `nicolas-benedettigonzalez.sasm.uclllabs.be IN AAAA (my ipv6 address)`
+- One for my address: `nicolas-benedettigonzalez.sasm.uclllabs.be.
+IN AAAA (my ipv6 address)`

-- One for my ns zone: `nicolas-benedettigonzalez.sasm.uclllabs.be IN AAAA (my ipv6 address)`
+- One for my ns zone: `ns.nicolas-benedettigonzalez.sasm.uclllabs.be.
+IN AAAA (my ipv6 address)`

 I then restart bind.